 - Is it as good as they say? above all,

-- what improvements does it bring compared to traditional methods?
+- What improvements does High Intensity Interval Training bring compared to traditional methods?

-The benefits of HIIT and other common doubts will be fully exposed throughout this crucial section.
+The benefits of HIIT and other common doubts about high intensity interval training will be fully exposed throughout this crucial section.

 Advantages of HIIT training:

 The benefits of HIIT training are practically innumerable.
 The list of good points, as you can see, is very long, so more and more physical trainers include sessions of this type in their personalized workouts.

 Minimum time and maximum performance: If the HIIT methodology stands out for something, it’s an excellent time-performance ratio.
 When athletes train for less than an hour, they can improve their physical condition.
 Few training routines are as effective in such a short amount of time.
 For this reason, HIIT training is one of the priorities of those who have little time to train.
 A methodology that allows you to get the most out of every minute you invest in your training.

 Lose weight HIIT workout

 HIIT training allows you to make the most of every minute of training

 Weight and fat loss: The myth that high-intensity exercise doesn’t aid in weight loss is fully debunked by HIIT.
 Research indicates that combining aerobic and anaerobic exercises in intervals helps athletes lose weight and reduce fat effectively.
 High-Intensity Interval Training, or HIIT, involves varying levels of exercise intensity.
 This causes the body to adjust its muscle strength and energy production to handle these new demands.
 HIIT is a clear example that “in variety is taste.”